-The retailer’s statement follows a report by the video-game website Edge.com that Microsoft (MSFT)’s next Xbox will include technology that blocks game resales.
+The retailer’s statement follows a report by the video-game website Edge.com that Microsoft (MSFT:US)’s next Xbox will include technology that blocks game resales.
 The system would register video games over the Internet and render resold titles useless, Edge.com reported, without saying where it got the information.

 The Edge.com story sent GameStop down 6 percent to $25.20 in New York yesterday, its biggest drop in almost a month.
 The stock gained 4 percent in 2012.

 Microsoft, based in Redmond, Washington, is expected before the end of the year to begin selling a new Xbox that includes more processing power and more home-entertainment features, people with knowledge of the situation said last year.

 “We do not comment on rumors or speculation,” David Dennis, a spokesman for Microsoft, said in response to the Edge.com report.
 “We are always thinking about what is next for our platform, but we don’t have anything further to share at this time.”

 GameStop’s PowerUp Rewards program offers gamers advance notice of sales, promotions and collector’s items.
 A paid tier gives an additional 10 percent off any used games and accessories, and access to downloadable content from Microsoft and other video-game publishers.